-Out of the list of cold weather tents we reviewed, we have selected the ALPS Mountaineering Tasmanian 2 as the best – scoring well, it’s a very well-designed, hassle-free, high-quality tent guaranteed to protect you from the elements
+Out of the list of cold weather tents we reviewed, we have selected the ALPS Mountaineering Tasmanian 2 as the best extreme cold weather tent – scoring well, it’s a very well-designed, hassle-free, high-quality tent guaranteed to protect you from the elements

 They used better zippers than most tents and made sure that both the rain fly and the tent are both made of thick, high-quality fabric.
 They made the tent roomy without making it too heavy.
 Even the vestibule area was considerate – it uses a pole that gives you extra space and gives the tent extra stability.

 One thing we don’t like (which has nothing to do with quality or performance) is the fact that the tent reminds us of a dog kennel with the design and gray/off white colors.
 However, the rain fly is orange, so we’ll overlook this.
-Without hesitation, we can say that we give this tent five stars.
+Without hesitation, we can say that we rate this as the best tent for winter camping.

 The Best Extreme Cold Weather Tents Rated & Reviewed